Closing the Navigation Compliance Gap in End-to-end Autonomous Driving: Experiments

 \subsection{Datasets}

 \paragraph{NAVSIM.} We utilize NAVSIM~\cite{Dauner2024NEURIPS} as our dataset for training and evaluation.
 The NAVSIM dataset is constructed based on the OpenScene~\cite{openscene2023} dataset, which is a redistribution of the nuPlan~\cite{nuplan} dataset.
 In comparison to nuPlan, NAVSIM down-samples the sensor data to 2 Hz and includes only relevant annotations, such as 2D HD maps with semantic information and 3D bounding boxes for road participants.
-NAVSIM provides pre-selected training and testing splits, referred to \textbf{navtrain} and \textbf{navtest}, which contain 1,192 and 136 scenarios for training/validation and testing, respectively. \paragraph{Controllability evaluation.}
+NAVSIM provides pre-selected training and testing splits, referred as \textbf{navtrain} and \textbf{navtest}, which contain 103,288 and 12,146 samples for training/validation and testing, respectively.

-We select 121 scenarios with 1,884 samples from the \textbf{navtest} dataset to create the \textbf{navcontrol} split.
-This selection is strategically focused on scenarios that contain intersections, which is essential for assessing the controllability of the model, as it provides a context in which multiple navigation directions are possible.
-In contrast, we exclude scenes where only a single navigation direction is permitted, such as driving on a one-lane street where the only possible navigation command is to go straight.
-These scenarios do not adequately challenge the model's ability to interpret and respond to diverse navigation commands, thereby limiting the assessment of its controllability.
+\paragraph{NavControl.} The \textbf{NavControl} dataset is constructed from the NAVSIM splits following the procedure in Sec.~\ref{sec:NavControl}.
+The training/validation split contains 13,406 scenarios with 30,737 direction samples, drawn from \textbf{navtrain}.
+The test split contains 1,512 scenarios with 3,531 direction samples, drawn from \textbf{navtest}.
+Each scenario is evaluated under all feasible navigation commands to assess controllability.